-Evidence from Zap Map (see Figure 2.17) shows there is a significantly higher provision of electric vehicle charging point in urban areas such as Brighton and, to a lesser extent, Maidstone than there are in less densely populated (but still semiurban) areas such as Deal and Bexhill.
+Evidence from Zap Map (see Figure 2.17) shows there is a significantly higher provision of electric vehicle charging point in urban areas such as Brighton and, to a lesser extent, Maidstone than there are in less densely populated (but still semi-urban) areas such as Deal and Bexhill.
+While it is acknowledged this reflects higher levels of an street parking in areas.